 We must assume behind this force is the existence of a conscious, intelligent mind.
 This Mind is the Matrix of all matter." -- Max Planck

-about it.
-You grew your magnificent brain, perhaps the most complicated
+about IT.
+You grew your magnificent brain, perhaps the most

-miracle of life.
-This is what Sikhs refer to
+sustains this wondrous miracle of life.
+IT is what Sikhs refer to

 Shabad Singh Khalsa